constantable/laravel-scout-sphinx/README.md

         'charset' => env('SPHINX_CHARSET'),
     ],
 ```

-Override these variables in your .env file if need
+Override these variables in your `.env` file if required.

 ## Usage

 - Add the `Laravel\Scout\Searchable` trait to the model you would like to make searchable.
-- Customize index name and searchable data for the model:
+- Customize the index name and searchable data for the model:

 ```php

     public function searchableAs()
     {
         return 'posts_index';